FAQ for parents

 Can my child apply for more than one college?

-Yes, students can apply for as many different colleges as they wish.
+Yes, pupils can apply for as many different colleges as they wish.

 What is the closing date for college applications?

-Different colleges have different dates so it is worth checking on their website, however we would encourage all students to apply for college by Christmas of year 11.
+Different colleges have different dates so it is worth checking on their website, however we would encourage all pupils to apply for college by Christmas of year 11.

 Do parents attend college interviews?